Patryk1410/VocabularyApp/readMe.txt

 Application has built-in table 'Basics' containing most basic polish and french words.
 You can expand it or create more tables.

+Using import/export buttons you can save state of your Database as an XML file and then load it into app when needed

 While inserting new words you may only use LOWERCASE LETTERS.
 During testing your answers are changed to lower case and then compared with